 This meant I needed a total of 64 strips to make my bag.

 I chose a 1/4″ seam allowance but you can add your preferred seam allowance to your calculations.

 Remember that the first strip should go down onto your wadding with the right side up.
-The next piece is laid onto and sewn on the inside raw edge where the pieces meet at your chosen seam allowance.
-Press open the pieces and use a seaming tool or your fingernail to press the pieces flat (you want to avoid an iron at this stage)
+The next piece is laid onto and sewn on the inside raw edge, where the pieces meet.
+Press open the pieces and use a seaming tool or your fingernail to press the pieces flat.
+Ideally, you want to avoid an iron at this stage.

-Once all of the strips are sewn to the wadding for your panel, I like to sew down each extreme edge.
-These edges are usually not sewn down and I like to edge stitch them just to make sure they stay in place.
+Once all of the strips are sewn to the wadding, I like to sew down each extreme edge.
+These edges are not usually sewn but I like to edge stitch them just to make sure they stay in place.

 I usually like to sew production-line style, so I finish off all my strip panels before moving onto the next stage.
 I sewed 8 panels, 4 for each side of the bag.